akiellor/akiellor.github.io/src/posts/12-building-a-keyboard.md

 ## Microcontroller

 The Atreus Keyboard uses a A-Star microcontroller to handle all the switch signals.
 Soldering it to the board was a little more tricky than the diodes as the contact points were much closer together and any slag could break the keyboard or make it behave unpredictably.
-I took a lot of time here, but maybe should not have, as I ended up scorching the microcontroller in a few places.
+I ended up scorching the board a little as I got nervous and took too long getting a good join.

 ![Microcontroller](./posts/12-building-a-keyboard/03-microcontroller.jpg)